danbraithwaite/ms_styleguide/Readme.md

 This project uses [Jeet](http://www.jeet.gs) for the responsive grid.

-### Deployment
-Running `gulp deploy` will create a deployment build with compressed source files.

 ### PSD Downloads
 I've not included the downloadable PSDs in the git repo because they're too big.
 You'll need to source these from else where (Dan Brathwaite most likely).